Digital Cinematography – The Basics

 Shutter Speed

-So, you want to shoot an action sequence?
-Shutter speed is the unit of measurement which determines how long shutter remains open as the picture is taken.
+Shutter speed is the unit of measurement that determines how long the shutter remains open as the picture is taken.
 A slow shutter speed (1/2, ¼) will let more light in, and will create a motion blur effect, as seen in Wong Kar Wai’s “Chungking Express.”
-A faster shutter speed (1/1000, 1/500) will allow you to capture fast motion without much blue, at the expense of letting less light in.
-Again, standard film uses a shutter speed of 1/48, so it’s somewhere in the middle.

 An example of slow shutter in “Chungking Express”